nimroddanielmaayan/next.js-demo-2/notes.md

 - Running pnpm lint in the terminal will give us a comprehensive report of linting errors, including accessibility issues

+- It's recommended to add a "lint" command to the `package.json` file, and to run "pnpm lint" or "npm lint" in the terminal, in order to start seeing linting errors while editing code ("pnpm lint"\"npm lint" will initiate a guided installation of the plugin)

 ## Form Validation

 ### Client Side Validation